rimutaka/posts/Covidpocalipse/covidpocalipse.md

 ## New processes

 The office workflow does not apply well to remote teams.
-It becomes more asynchronous.
+People start communicating asynchronous.
 The visibility of tasks and progress becomes a priority.
-The communication patterns change.
+The whole team dynamic changes.
 It's as if someone emptied all the cogs from a machine onto the floor and you have to reassemble everything.

 ![new communication process](new-process.png)

 #### Remote first

-It is hard to get a smooth process with some people being remote while others continuing in the office.
+It is hard to get a smooth process with some people being remote while others continue working from the office.
 Those in the office use face to face communication, white boards and stick-it notes leaving the remotes in the dark.

 The solution to this is to be *"remote first"* - even those in the office have to communicate as if they were remote.
 If something was decided in a face to face meeting it has to be logged online for the rest of the team to see.
 Issue tracking, progress updates, and document sharing within the office should be done the same way as if you were remote.